North Carolina vs. Tennessee College Basketball Predictions & Picks - November 29

 North Carolina vs. Tennessee Predictions & Picks: Spread, Total - November 29

-Wednesday's contest between the North Carolina Tar Heels (5-1) and the Tennessee Volunteers (4-2) at Dean Smith Center has a projected final score of 75-70 based on our computer prediction, with North Carolina coming out on top.
-Tipoff is at 7:15 PM on November 29.
+Wednesday's contest between the North Carolina Tar Heels (5-1) and Tennessee Volunteers (4-2) going head-to-head at Dean Smith Center has a projected final score of 75-70 (according to our computer prediction) in favor of North Carolina, who is listed as a small favorite by our model.
+The game will start at 7:15 PM ET on November 29.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!